HastiMoradi2/Calculator/README.md

-Simple calculator that is able to calculate the 4 basic operations involving both even and odd numbers.
+Simple calculator that is able to calculate the 4 basic operations involving both positive and negative numbers.

 A little introduction to the program: